The Basic Guide to Self-Publishing Books

 This type of self-publishing is dependent on you as an author handling all the book conversion and formatting using an ebook publishing app, such as Kotobee Author, iBooks Author, Scrivener and Calibre.
 In addition to that, you’ll need to contact retailers yourself or find middlemen, aggregators, to do that for you.
 But we’ll talk more about that below.

 Another way to do it solo is by exporting your ebook as a desktop, web or mobile app.
 Your ebook mobile apps will be sold from the Apple App Store or the Android Play Store.
-Read other author’s stories here and here.
+Read other author’s stories in Secrets to Successful Ebook Apps [Case Study]and Publishing Corporate Ebooks With Payfort [Case Study].

 As for distributing your work, the aforementioned platforms can help you on their own sites, but to publicize your work all over the web, you’ll need to do that on your own.
 Read some tips on how to market your ebook without spending a cent.

 We hope this article has helped make things a little easier for you.
-If Mark Twain were with us now, would he be writing The Adventures of Huckleberry Finn and Tom Sawyer on Twitter?
+If Mark Twain were with us now, do you think he would he be writing The Adventures of Huckleberry Finn and Tom Sawyer on Twitter?